mprinc/TypeScript-Website/packages/tsconfig-reference/copy/en/options/listEmittedFiles.md

 oneline: "Print the names of emitted files after a compile"
 ---

-Print names of generated files part of the compilation to the terminal.
+<span class='definition'>Print names of generated files part of the compilation</span> to the terminal.

 This flag is useful in two cases:

-- You want to transpile TypeScript as a part of a build chain in the terminal where the filenames are processed in the next command.
+- You want to transpile TypeScript as a part of a build chain in the terminal where the <span class='important'>filenames are processed in the next command</span>.
-- You are not sure that TypeScript has included a file you expected, as a part of debugging the [file inclusion settings](#Project_Files_0).
+- You are <span class='definition'>not sure that TypeScript has included a file you expected</span>, as a part of debugging the [file inclusion settings](#Project_Files_0).

 For example: